excellent reviews view over 10000 reviews

 Stothert & Pitt Vibroll || Retirement to the Cricket Ground

-This week our post is about Stothert & Pitt, an engineering company from the late 1700's.
-You may recognise the part to the left as one we have showcased on our Facebook for the past month, and you may be wondering why we have included it in this post.
-This part is a gearbox case for the Stothert & Pitt tandem vibrating roller.
-As no-one got the correct answer this month there is no winner unfortunately, but we will be bringing out a brand new competition with a part you may just recognise very soon.
+This week we focus on Stothert & Pitt, an engineering company established in the late 1700s.
+The part shown on the left is a gearbox case for the Stothert & Pitt tandem vibrating roller.
+As no one provided the correct answer this month, there is no winner.
+However, we will soon launch a new competition featuring a part you might recognise.

-If you've heard of Stothert & Pitt you will know that if you were to go down to the Bristol docks you are likely to see their cranes still standing where they were once used for loading & unloading boats.
-The company was founded in 1785, and they are still known as an example of great British engineering.
-They became known for their Fairbairn Steam Crane which was built in 1878 (which is now the oldest surviving example of its type in Britain), and went on to build concrete mixers, multi-bucket excavators and more.
+If you know Stothert & Pitt, you’re likely aware that their cranes still stand at the Bristol docks, where they were once used for loading and unloading boats.
+Founded in 1785, the company is a hallmark of British engineering.
+They gained fame for the Fairbairn Steam Crane, built in 1878, which is now the oldest surviving example of its type in Britain.
+They also manufactured concrete mixers, multi-bucket excavators, and more.

-Though the company is synonymous with cranes they went on to build vibrating rollers that still adorn many cricket grounds across the country today.
-In their prime these rollers would have been used to compact roads / road making.
-Now in the rollers' retirement years they can be found on many cricket grounds used as a dead weight to roll the wickets to create perfect playing conditions.
-Both the 32R and 32RD tandem rollers were powered by vintage engines that we supply parts for today.
-The 32R model was powered by a Villiers Mk.40 engine and the 32RD model was powered by a Lister Engine although some had Royal Enfield engines fitted too.
+While the company is best known for cranes, they also produced vibrating rollers that are still found on many cricket grounds today.
+In their prime, these rollers compacted roads.
+Now, in retirement, they serve as dead weight to roll wickets, ensuring perfect playing conditions.
+Both the 32R and 32RD tandem rollers were powered by vintage engines for which we supply parts today.
+The 32R model used a Villiers Mk.40 engine, while the 32RD model was powered by a Lister Engine, with some fitted with Royal Enfield engines as well.

-With such build quality and the longevity of use, some people have even taken to upgrading their rollers, giving them new engines and a new life.
-Next time you're near a cricket ground keep an eye out because you may spot one!
+Due to their robust build quality and longevity, some owners have upgraded their rollers with new engines, giving them a new lease on life.
+Next time you’re near a cricket ground, keep an eye out; you might spot one!

 Recently viewed products